na-na-hi/renget/archive/sfbf5.md

 ####*Velkhana/Namielle*

 >I'm pretty sure the moment Nami gets in the pool, she'll end absorbing all of it and getting stuck due to her new size
->I pray for the poor soul got in before she yelled 'CANONBALL!'
+>I pray for the poor soul got in before she yelled 'CANNONBALL!'

-\>"Ms. Elle, we need to talk."
+%darkgreen%\>"Ms. Elle, we need to talk."
 \>"Ever since we brought you into our little family, our water bills have nearly quadrupled."
 \>"Not only are your frequent visits to the water cooler cutting into you work time, your...'absorptive qualities' are proving expensive as well."
 \>"To put it frankly, Ms. Elle, these various incidents have become a nuisance.
 The effects that water seems to have on your figure, not to mention your strange tendency to splash it over your office clothes and leave NOTHING to the imagination, is distracting your male coworkers, reducing productivity across the board."